alf-tool/alf-doc/doc/pages/intro.md

 # How to learn Alf?

-This documentation comes with a log of examples that you can try online.
+This documentation comes with a lot of examples that you can try online.
 This is probably one of the most efficient ways to learn.
 More specifically, here is a possible roadmap: